This is our August 2026 report covering July 2026 rental data for Houston, TX.

-Here's where Houston rents stand as of June 2026, across all property types — apartments, condos, townhomes, and single-family homes.
+Here's where Houston rents landed in July 2026, across all property types — apartments, condos, townhomes, and single-family homes.

 | Metric | Value | Change |